shreyanshpurohit/cash-sorter/README.md

 ## Run without compiling

-You can check the releases to find bin file for your operation system.
+You can check the releases to find bin file for your operation system but i would recommend to compile it yourself for better compatibility.

 ## Example